lyleverythinG/BBQuotes17_IOS_App/README.md

 - Added helper method in content view.
 - Updated `Constants` enum structure.
 - Created a sub view in `FetchView` for the two buttons. (to avoid repetitions, subview name: `FetchButton`).
-- Extract a sub view for the Character Img Card Part for readability. (subview name: `CharacterCardImgView`).
+- Extracted a sub view for the Character Img Card Part for readability. (subview name: `CharacterCardImgView`).
 - Transferred the `EpisodeView` to `FetchView` file.
 (No need to separate since only used in that file).
-- Refactor `CharacterView`. ( Extract sub views)
+- Refactored `CharacterView`. ( Extract sub views)
 # SETUP
 - Add your own API key inside the `ExchangeRateService` file.
 Create your key here: Link: https://freecurrencyapi.com/